ssnetsim/sssweep/docs/README.md

 ```

 ### TaskRun and resources
-First, we setup [TaskRun][], we create and configure the task manager, and define a function to get the computational resources.
+First, we setup [TaskRun][], we define the function that creates and configures the tasks.
 Here, the two important input arguments are the  `args.simmem` and the `args.log`.
 The `args.simmem` defines the amount of memory to use for simulations during a run (the default value is set to 10 G).
 In case you want to debug [TaskRun][], the `args.log` will print the output of the verbose observer in TaskRun to the file specified in the `args.log` argument.

 ### Sweeper